vanshika441/Scalculator/README.md

 # Scalculator
 Android Application
 It is basically a chat application  with calculator interface.
-Initially a calculator interface will open and with the specific button user will led to chat interface.
+Initially calculator interface will open and with the specific button user will led to chat interface.

 ##Team project
 #Memebers: